abila5h/ComputerArchitectureApp-Android/readme.md

 # Computer Architecture Application

 ## Synopsis
-I was tasked to develop a program in any language that is capable of simulating CPU scheduling and memory allocation as a project for a subject in Temasek Polytechnic, CAOS (Computer Architecture and Operating Systems).
+I was tasked to develop a program in any language that is capable of simulating CPU Scheduling and Memory allocation on processes as a project for a subject in Temasek Polytechnic, CAOS (Computer Architecture and Operating Systems).

 Hence, I decided to write an app for Android that would fulfill the requirements.